Creeping Woodsorrel (Oxalis corniculata)

 Trifoliate leaf of Oxalis corniculata

-It has a narrow, creeping stem that readily roots at the nodes.
-The trifoliate leaves are subdivided into three rounded leaflets and resemble a clover in shape.
-Some varieties have green leaves, while others, like Oxalis corniculata var. atropurpurea, have purple.
-The leaves have inconspicuous stipules at the base of each petiole.
-The flowers are small and yellow, with some having round-edged petals and others possessing sharp ends.
-The flowers close when direct sun is not hitting the plant, hence the name "sleeping beauty".
-Some specimen can have a single flower while others can have over 20.
+It has a narrow, creeping stem that easily takes root at the nodes.
+Its trifoliate leaves are subdivided into three rounded leaflets, resembling a clover.
+Some varieties have green leaves, while others, such as Oxalis corniculata var. atropurpurea, have purple leaves.
+There are inconspicuous stipules at the base of each petiole.
+The small, yellow flowers have either round-edged or sharp-ended petals.
+The flowers close when the plant is not within direct sunlight, hence the name "sleeping beauty".
+Some specimens can have a single flower while others can have over 20.

 Fruits of Oxalis corniculata